coleifer/peewee/docs/new/models.rst

 In some instances it may make sense for the default value to be dynamic.
 A common scenario is using the current date and time.
-Peewee allows you to specify a function in these cases, whose return value will be used when the object is created.
-Note we only provide the function, we do not actually *call*
+Peewee allows you to specify a **callable** in these cases, whose return value will be used when the object is created.
-it:

 .. code-block:: python